prl-mushr/mushr-website/content/tutorials/tuning.md

 1. Start teleop:
 ```
-roslaunch mushr_base teleop.launch
+ros2 launch mushr_base teleop.launch.py
 ```
 -  Drive car in a straight line a few times.
 It's never going to be perfectly straight, so as long as it goes straight most of the time, it'll be fine.
 You can always come back to retune if it's not sufficiently precise.
 -  Adjust `steering_angle_offset` in `vesc.yaml`.
 Increase the offset if the car veers too much left, decrease if it veers too much right.
--  Stop teleop (`Ctrl-C` in the window you started `teleop.launch` in) and go back to Step 1.
+-  Stop teleop (`Ctrl-C` in the window you started `teleop.launch.py` in) and go back to Step 1.

 **Note: Usually this value is between 0.4 and 0.6**